Charles Martin and Francis Prickett

 three.

-If chas Martin, apprenticed to Peter Howard in Newington is ours, he
+If chas Martin, apprenticed to Peter Howard in Newington is ours,

-was almost adopted as the indentures were to run till he was 21
+he was almost adopted as the indentures were to run till he was 21

 years old. £10 fee. listed in apprentiship records in PRO Kew.

-There is no further information until he marries Frances Prickett in
+There is no further information until he marries Frances Prickett

-Parade, White Conduit Fields,
+Brunswick Parade, White Conduit

 At the time of the 1851 census Charles and his three younger